LiangQuan95/LiangQuan95/HTML/HTML.md

 remove border, style="border:0"

 # button
-onClick="", give function to the button id="", give id to a word use script tags and function method(){document.getEelementById("id name").innerHTML=""}
+onClick="", give function to the button <br>
+id="", give id to a word
+use script tags and function method(){document.getEelementById("id name").innerHTML=""}

 # form
+form, label, input tags.<br>
+For form tag, use action, method.
+Two common method, GET & POST.
+GET is insecure (append data to end of the url), useful for search boxes.

-label, input tags.
-For label tags, use for="fname".
-For input tags, use type="text" id="fname" name="variablename" placeholder="" for and id, put same.
+For label tags, use for="xyz" <!--for and id, put same.
 This allows the user to easily navigate to the textbox and type in the details.

+For input tag, format looks like &ltinput type="" id="xyz" name="variablename" placeholder="" required&gt; <br>
+there is type="text"/"password"/"email"/"reset"/"submit"/"tel"/"date"/"number"/"checkbox"<br>
+input type="radio" allow user to click button and select an option, eg. mr/mrs/ms/dr.<br>
+To set only one option/same group, name="title" same for the rest of the input.

+Use select tags for drop down list.
+Then use option tags